What’s the Plan for Afghan Refugees in Ireland? | The Burkean

 - Family reunification is an added variable which could see numbers quickly balloon.
 In 2020 there was some legal contention over the matter of polygamous marriage and Afghan refugees.

-While Afghans have already been present in the Irish Asylum industry, their numbers have traditionally fairly low on asylum tables relative to Albanians, Syrians and Nigerians.
+While Afghans have always been present in the Irish Asylum industry, their numbers have been traditionally fairly low on asylum tables relative to Albanians, Syrians and Nigerians.
 The deposing of the Afghan regime however potentially heralds a new era.
 With experts predicting a refugee surge out of the country come Spring, Ireland and its ideologically monopolised refugee system, and dearth of electoral populism, remains a potential weak spot for offloading refugees.

 While refugees undergo Garda screening, the fact that the state has previously accepted Taliban commanders in years gone by (even paying their legal bills), all points to a potential laxity in the process.